Green Tourism in Bournemouth

 One of aims for the Bournemouth Seafront Strategy is to establish ‘an environmentally and economically sustainable future for the seafront’.

-The infrastructure on the seafront will need to be profitable, cater to seafront visitors and be prepared for climate change and rises in sea levels.
+The infrastructure on the seafront will need to be profitable, cater to seafront visitors.
+We also need to be prepared for climate change and rises in sea levels.

 The Green Tourism Business Scheme

 The Green Tourism Business Scheme is a national certification scheme.
-It grades businesses against a rigorous set of criteria, covering a range of areas, like energy and water efficiency, waste management, biodiversity and more.
+It grades businesses against a rigorous set of criteria.
+These cover a range of areas, like energy and water efficiency, waste management, biodiversity and more.

-Several tourism businesses within Bournemouth are part of this scheme including hotels, a B&B, an attraction and the Seafront Office and Tourist Information Centre.
+Several tourism businesses within Bournemouth are part of this scheme.
+This includes hotels, a B&B, an attraction and the Seafront Office and Tourist Information Centre.

 Gold award winners